NASA-AMMOS/aerie/docs/installation.md

 mvn install -DskipTests
 docker-compose -f docker-compose-local.yml up --build
 ```
+For more information on the Aerie services, see the [services documentation](./services.md).

 Press `cmd+c` or `ctrl+c` to stop all services if docker-compose is running in
 the foreground.
 Then to remove all the containers and clean your Maven targets do: